 Juicing for better skin

 Raw fruit and vegetables are excellent sources of skin supportive nutrients like collagen-supportive vitamin C and skin-friendly beta-carotene (vitamin A).
-However, some of these beneficial nutrients like vitamins A, E and K need fat for absorption — the lack of fat in a juice diet may, therefore, impact the bio-availability of these vitamins.
-For healthy, youthful skin you also need to include sources of protein and the omega variety of fats, both of which are typically deficient in a juice only diet.
+However, some of these beneficial nutrients like vitamins A, E and K need fat for them to be absorbed — the lack of fat in a juice diet may, therefore, impact how well we access these vitamins.
+For healthy, youthful skin you also need to include sources of protein and the poly-unsaturated varieties of fats such as omega-3 fatty acids, both of which are typically deficient in a juice only diet.

-Other dietary changes that are implicated in a juice diet, such as eliminating refined sugars, processed foods and alcohol, may, however, be helpful for improving skin condition.
+Other dietary changes that are implicated in a juice diet, such as eliminating refined sugars, processed foods and alcohol, may support improvements in skin condition.

 Mood-boosting